 - a.
-Official SRTC ASN uniforms and lab coat: clean and ironed; a clean uniform should be worn each day; college arm patch on left arm sleeve.
+Two (2) to four (4) official SRTC ASN uniforms and (1) lab coat: clean and ironed; a clean uniform should be worn each day; patches should be arranged with the college logo on the left and the green patch on the right.
 Uniform (dresses) should be between mid-knee and mid-calf in length.
 White run-free hose are to be worn.
 (Support hose are recommended). - b.
 Pants are also available to be worn with the uniform top.
 Pants must be worn at the natural waist line, no undergarments or skin should be seen when bending or stooping.
 White hose, white mid-calf socks, or white knee-highs (no footies) are permitted with the pants. - c.
 Male students' navy uniform pants, white crew neck T-shirt and white uniform top SRTC logo on the left sleeve composes the acceptable uniform for the male students.
 Crew socks are to be worn with this uniform.
 SRTC band on left and color band on right. - d.
 The uniform is to be clean and neat and worn in such a manner as to give a fresh, professional appearance. - e.
-Shoes must be clean white, closed toe, and low-heeled professional shoes with rubber soles.
+Shoes must be cleaned, all-white, closed toe, and low-heeled professional shoes with rubber soles.
 Shoes and shoestrings must be cleaned before each clinical assignment.
 No canvas or cloth shoes or open backs are allowed.
 Exception: clogs with strap across back are allowed; "Crocs" are allowed with back strap and NO holes. - f.
-The name SRTC badge is worn on the right side of the uniform and/or lab coat at all times. - g.
+The name SRTC badge is worn on the right side of the uniform and/or lab coat at all times.

+- g.
 Underwear should be neutral or skin-colored; solid no prints; slips must be worn under dresses.
 Neutral or skin-colored bras must be worn during all clinical experiences.
 Males should wear an undershirt or T-shirt under lab top. - h.
-No sweaters will be allowed.
+No sweaters will be allowed. - i.

-- i.
 Skin decorations or any other drawing or diagram on the skin are not to be visible when representing SRTC in the practice settings.
 Any student having a tattoo or other permanent skin decoration visible on the arm/neck must cover them at all times.
 Any tattoos on the lower leg, ankle, or foot are to be covered by socks and/or pants when representing SRTC in practice settings. - j.
-All body piercings that are visible must be removed. - k.
+All body piercings that are visible must be removed (nose piercing cannot be covered up with Band-Aid and must be removed. - k.
 SRTC badge holders can be purchased from any SRTC bookstore.
-No other badge holders allowed.
+No other badge holders allowed. - I. No smart phones or digital watches.